themesberg/flowbite-astro-admin-dashboard/README.md

 Efforts have been put on fast **onboarding** and **developer experience**.

 This project comes with extensive support for TypeScript, Astro, Tailwind, and VS Code.
-It comes with sensible defaults, a bit of opinions, plus some tricks to make it plays nice together.
+It is configured with sensible defaults, a bit of opinions, plus some tricks to make it plays nice together.

 - **TypeScript**: _strictest_ Astro's settings.
 Full-stack, type-safe code base
 - **ESLint**: featuring `astro-eslint-parser` + `eslint-plugin-astro`